mawenbao/pelican-blog-content/content/code/gofeed-readme.md

 Title: Gofeed 说明文档
 Date: 2013-11-28 11:04
-Update: 2013-11-28 14:40
+Update: 2013-11-28 23:36
 Tags: doc, golang, feed, rss

-# gofeed

 Gofeed was inspired by feed43.com.
-It is disigned to extract full-text feeds from websites which only provide partial feeds or no feeds at all.
+It is disigned to extract full-text feeds from websites which only provide partial feeds or provide no feeds at all.

 This simple program was written when I started to learn golang.
 So I tried to reinvent everything I need, including a simple crawler which took good use of cache and a very simple rss2.0 feed generator.